material-motion/material-motion/README.md

 This book explores ideas that may or may not exist on a given platform or for a given language.
 For an index of existing and in-development solutions, please consult the Armory.

-This book is neither a schedule nor is it a list of relative priorities.

 ## License

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)